 • The nurse/support person should step back and watch the process, simply allow it to happen.
 Do not interfere unless the infant is in danger of falling, has respiratory problems, etc.

-• If done in the hospital during the neonatal period, especially if mother has been medicated or is very sleepy, it is extremely important that someone is assigned to monitor the baby at all times.
+• If done in the hospital during the neonatal period, especially if mother has been medicated or is very sleepy, it is extremely important that someone is assigned to monitor the baby at all times, find the best baby monitors in the market and make sure they are used effectively to ensure the baby’s safety.
+Having a reliable baby monitor will provide peace of mind and allow healthcare professionals to focus on the mother’s recovery while keeping a close eye on the newborn.

 It seems such a simple procedure, but if it can aid bonding, establish a breastfeeding relationship or help mother and baby heal from a traumatic experience, I think it’s wonderful.